 Design, Performance, and Media in Modern Vienna

 Viennese Modernism is typically identified with Art Nouveau and Modernist architecture and design, as well as Black Romanticism and Expressionist art.
-Famous architects such as Josef Hoffmann and Adolf Loos, as well as designers Koloman Moser and Fanny Harlfinger-Zackuka, used designed interiors, fashion, children’s toys, and ceramics to engage in artistic struggles, cultural exchanges, and even collective/personal fantasies that are crucial to understanding Viennese art and design around 1900.
+Famous architects such as Josef Hoffmann and Adolf Loos designed interiors and fashion, collaborated with leading artists, and encouraged colleagues to create ceramics and children's toys to help shape a revolutionary culture that is crucial to understanding Viennese art and design around 1900.

 The course will include the following topics: